alyssamichelle/beginner-ui-and-angular/README.md

 - Dive into the Tour of Heroes demo application like never before!
-- Learn about integrating SASS into your Angular Project.
+- Learn about integrating Sass into your Angular Project.
 - Learn how to include a Component Library into your Project.
 (We will be using Kendo UI but the principles to implement a UI Library are pretty universal.)
 - Play around with customizing styles and writing custom CSS from scratch.
 - Go over UI/UX principles and implement them on the fly.